arnabcse/hip/Button.md

 * `rd_rippleType` - The type of ripple.
 There are 2 types: **TOUCH** and **WAVE**.

-* `rd_background` - The background drawable for the view (needed if you want to use 9-patch drawable as button's background).
-The ripple effect will be draw over this drawable.
+* `rd_background` - The background of view.
+Use this attribute instead of `android:background` attribute because view will create a RippleDrawable object and set it as background, discard the value of `android:background` attribute.

 * `rd_backgroundColor` - The background color of ripple's layer (used in **TOUCH** ripple tyle).